 Prior appointments also include roles with the Kimberley Development Commission, the Department of Premier and Cabinet and other agencies within the WA public service.
-He has also served seven years on the staff of WA Government ministers across the local government, mines, energy and emergency services portfolios.
+He also served for seven years on the staff of WA State Government ministers across the local government, mines, energy and emergency services portfolios.

-Niegel holds a Bachelor of Business from Curtin University and has demonstrated leadership, communication, advocacy, strategic thinking and problem solving skills.
+Niegel holds a Bachelor of Business from Curtin University and offers proven leadership, communication, advocacy, strategic thinking and problem solving skills.